xingyun-w/Introduction-to-Digital-Humanities-and-Social-Analytics-Group6/Workflow documentation.md

 #### Notes
 <small>

-1)
-2)
-3)
-4)
+1) Brewer, D. (Ed.).
+(2014). *The Cambridge companion to the French enlightenment*.
+Cambridge University Press.
+2) Hunter, J. P. (1996).
+The novel and social/cultural history. *The Cambridge Companion to the Eighteenth-Century Novel*, 9-40.
 </small>

 ## Data acquisition
 The dataset consists of 200 french novels written during the enlightenment era, and their metadata.
-This era is characterized by its exploration of contrasting ideas, social diversity, and the complex synthesis of material and spiritual realms, often challenging rigid societal roles and conventional forms of knowledge, especially in relation to self-understanding<sup>x</sup>  .
+This era is characterized by its exploration of contrasting ideas, social diversity, and the complex synthesis of material and spiritual realms, often challenging rigid societal roles and conventional forms of knowledge, especially in relation to self-understanding<sup>1</sup>  .

 ![Fig. 1 - Comparison of proportion of narrative forms per decade](https://github.com/xingyun-w/Introduction-to-Digital-Humanities-and-Social-Analytics-Group6/blob/e3c2db4e6920796d1bc05763f87e075e44d5a484/resources/img/Screenshot%202024-09-22%20at%2022.09.42.png)
-Fig. 1 - Comparison of proportion of narrative forms per decade<sup>x</sup>
+Fig. 1 - Comparison of proportion of narrative forms per decade<sup>2</sup>

-The authors / compilers of the corpus have stated that they have composed the body to reflect the historical distribution of the parameters gender, year of first publication, and narrative form<sup>x</sup> based on the 1977 “Bibliographie du genre romanesque français, 1751-1800”.
+The authors / compilers of the corpus have stated that they have composed the body to reflect the historical distribution of the parameters gender, year of first publication, and narrative form<sup>1</sup> based on the 1977 “Bibliographie du genre romanesque français, 1751-1800”.
 Given that we are thus working with a balanced database representative of the general body of works of the time, our conclusions can to an extent be extrapolated to this larger body of data.

 However; not all parameters are balanced, and thus we do need to be attentive to not introduce unbalanced parameters into our analysis when intending to extrapolate our findings towards the general french enlightenment literary corpus.
-Additionally, the accuracy of the body of works listed by the bibliography which the corpus represents can be debated: As argued by Darnton<sup>x</sup>, literature during the enlightenment period was subject to strong state censorship prompting authors to resort to publishing their work clandestinely, outside of legal channels.
+Additionally, the accuracy of the body of works listed by the bibliography which the corpus represents can be debated: As argued by Robert Darnton<sup>1</sup>, literature during the enlightenment period was subject to strong state censorship prompting authors to resort to publishing their work clandestinely, outside of legal channels.
 As women were expected to write about topics and to use forms that were deemed appropriate to their gender, we can expect their publications often to have landed in that domain.
 A bibliography of the french enlightenment based on archived publishing data therefore is a questionable source at best.

 Furthermore; As the novels themselves are written in the French language and translation will take away from the needed nuance in the texts, we have chosen not to use the corpus itself initially, but rather focus on the metadata at hand for our analysis.
 However the data is available in case we do find observable trends in the metadata that we further wish to analyze based on keywords.